AllYourBot/hostedgpt/README.md

 This app is designed to be incredibly easy for ChatGPT users to switch.
 All the features you expect are here plus it supports GPT-5, Claude 4, Gemini 2.5 (and others) in a single app.
 You can also switch assistants in the middle of a conversation!

-This project is led by an experienced rails developer, but I'm actively looking for contributors to help!
+This project is led by an experienced rails developer, but we're actively looking for contributors to help!

 ## Top features of HostedGPT